Hudson Strode Program in Renaissance Studies

 Our students have won departmental and college awards for teaching and they have won university-wide fellowships for dissertation research.
 A recent Ph.D. received the College of Arts and Sciences annual award for best dissertation.
 Topics treated in the dissertations produced by our students are diverse—from readings of Spenser which deploy the theories of Derrida and Lacan to studies of the representation of female sexuality which draw upon seventeenth-century London court records; from adaptations of Shakespeare for teen films to performance criticism of regional and university theatrical productions.
 Essays written by our students—on Burton's Anatomy of Melancholy, on the agency of the letter in Hamlet, on class conflict in Coriolanus, on Leo Africanus and early modern imperialism, and on queer kinship in The Merchant of Venice—have appeared in Early Modern Literary Studies, English Literary History, English Literary Renaissance, Studies in English Literature, and Shakespeare, among other journals and essay collections.

 We have an excellent record of placing Ph.D.s in tenure-track professorships.
 In the past ten years, 100% of our Ph.D. graduates who went on the academic job market eventually landed tenure-track jobs.
 Recent graduates have joined the faculty at Cornell College, High Point University, Mercer University, Stephen F. Austin State University, Xavier University, and Youngstown State University.
 M.A. students have matriculated to Ph.D. programs at Emory, Northwestern, Rutgers, University of California, University of Georgia, University of Oxford, University of Tennessee, and University of Washington, to name a few.
-Other M.A. students have matriculated to law school, library school, the Peace Corps, high school teaching, or life itself.
+Other M.A. students have gone on to law school, library school, the Peace Corps, high school teaching, or other opportunities.

 Please click on the links below for more information about individual faculty members.

 Sharon O'Dair, Professor (PhD U.C.
 Berkeley): Shakespeare, Renaissance Drama, Literary Theory, Ecocriticism, Sociology of Literature and the Profession

 David Ainsworth, Associate Professor (PhD University of Wisconsin-Madison): Milton, Seventeenth-Century Poetry and Prose, Religion and Heresy

 Alexandra Cook, Associate Professor (PhD U.C.
 Santa Barbara): Medieval Literature, Psychoanalytic Theory

-Jennifer Drouin, Assistant Professor (PhD McGill): Shakespeare, Renaissance Drama, Adaptation, Gender and Sexuality, Nationalism
+Jennifer Drouin, Associate Professor (PhD McGill): Shakespeare, Renaissance Drama, Adaptation, Gender and Sexuality, Nationalism